tewhatuora/api-standards/docs/api-development/02-API Design.md

 ## Interface Specification

-An API represents a contract between the provider and the consumer for access to provider resources.
+An API represents a contract between the API provider and the API consumer for access to provider resources.
 Because API consumption is a programmatic exercise, it is important to have a clear definition of what the API offers and how those API resources are to be accessed.
 This definition